Greg Laurence, Ph.D.

 Gregory A. Laurence, Ph.D., joined the University of Michigan, Flint in 2010.
-He is currently Associate Professor of Management and the Management and Marketing department chair at the School of Management.
+He is currently a Professor of Management and the Management and Marketing department chair at the School of Management.
 His teaching portfolio includes undergraduate and graduate courses in organizational behavior, negotiation and conflict resolution, and human resource management.
 His research interests concentrate on ownership of space and responsibility at work, including phenomena such as workspace personalization, workaholism, and job crafting and how these and other topics intersect with the experience of stress at work.
 His research appears in such outlets as the Academy of Management Journal, the Journal of Organizational Behavior, the Journal of Environmental Psychology, the Journal of Occupational Health Psychology, and Entrepreneurship Theory and Practice.
 He is a member of the Academy of Management, the Asia Academy of Management, the International Association for Applied Psychology, and the Association for Japanese Business Studies.
 He currently serves on the editorial board of the peer-reviewed journal, Review of Interdisciplinary Business and Economics Research.
 His research has been referenced “O. The Oprah Magazine”, “Pacific Standard Magazine”, and on Radio BYU.
 He is a Faculty Associate of the Center for Japanese Studies at the University of Michigan, Ann Arbor and a Faculty Affiliate of the Women’s and Gender Studies Program at the University of Michigan, Flint.